Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_3.md

 * Add the PL profile monitors in the V++ link command, and generate the SD card image.
 * Prepare the `xrt.ini` file, and run the design on hardware.
-* Observe the output in the Vitis Analyzer, and analyze the performance.
+* Observe the output in the AMD Vitis&trade; Analyzer, and analyze the performance.

 1. Open the `Makefile` from `cmd_src/` directory.
 2. Locate the `VPP_LINK_FLAGS`, and add `--profile.data all:all:all` as follows: